ruped24/autovpn2/README.md

 Change Line [21](https://github.com/ruped24/autovpn2/blob/80782a993fafc99a2b8eb67861f15bf654cef594/autovpn2.py#L21) and Line [45](https://github.com/ruped24/autovpn2/blob/80782a993fafc99a2b8eb67861f15bf654cef594/autovpn2.py#L45) to the country code (Uppercase) of your choice.

+> How can I get a list of Connetable countries without goinng to [vpngate.net](https://vngate.net) website

+You can use the [vpngate-x86_64.AppImage](https://github.com/ruped24/autovpn2/releases/tag/v1.0) utility go fetch the connectable list of countries.

 > How to fix my DNS leak?

 Pick one of these free and public [DNS](https://www.lifewire.com/free-and-public-dns-servers-2626062) Servers.